UMass-Foundation-Model/3D-VLA/README.md

 ```

 ### Goal Point Cloud Generation
 We have implemented [xFormers](https://github.com/facebookresearch/xformers) for the goal point cloud diffusion model.
-You could install the it and accelerate the training and inference process.
+You could install it and accelerate the training and inference process.

 Train the goal point cloud diffusion model (finetuning the pretrained Point-E model).
 ```bash